Thank you for your interest in supporting the Brock School of Business.

 Funds to name and establish endowed chairs or professorships in each of the critical disciplinary areas.
 Such gifts would permanently endow funds to attract and retain top professors in the Brock School of Business, and these new professorships would enable the School to offer expanded and high-quality programs in their designated areas.

 Permanently endowed and named scholarships for undergraduate and graduate students in the Brock School of Business.
-Minimum amounts for such funds would be $25,000 each, which would provide approximately $1,500 annually per scholarship.
-These scholarship funds can be sponsored by individuals or corporations.
+Minimum amounts for such funds would be $25,000 each, which would provide approximately $1,500 annually to a student.
+These scholarship funds can be sponsored by individuals, families or corporations.

-Annual commitments can be signed for any amount of money, usually between $1,000-$5,000 per year for at least 3 years.
-These scholarship funds can be sponsored by individuals or corporations.
+Annual commitments can be signed for any amount of money, usually between $1,500-$5,000 per year for at least 3 years.
+These scholarship funds can be sponsored by individuals, families or corporations.

-Corporate sponsorships are needed for Samford Business Network (SBN) activities in Birmingham, Nashville, Atlanta, D.C. and other cities across the country.
-Sponsorships of quarterly breakfasts/lunches generally run $3,500 - $5,000.
+Corporate sponsorships are available for Samford Business Network (SBN) activities in Birmingham, Nashville, Atlanta, D.C. and other cities across the US.
+Sponsorships of quarterly breakfasts/lunches/receptions generally cost $3,500 - $5,000.
 Recognition of the sponsoring firm is given before and during the event.
-Other sponsorships are also available, including special programs,business after hours, Source meetings, etc.
+Other sponsorships also are available, including special programs, mini-Birmingham networking events and lectures.